vseryakov/alpinejs-app/README.md

 <a @click="$app.render({ name: 'page', params: { $target: '#section' }})">Render Magic</a>
 ```

-## Component classes
+### Component Lifecycle and Event Handling

 While Alpinejs has several ways how to reuse the data this app makes it more unified, this is opinionated of course.

 Here is the life-cycle of a component:

 - on creation a component calls `onCreate` method if exists. it can be created in derived class to implement custom initialization logic and create properties.
-  At this time the context is already initialized, the `params` property is set with parameters passed in the render call.
-  an event handler for `component:event` is registered on the app.
+  At this time the context is already initialized, the `params` property is set with parameters passed in the render call and event handler for `component:event` is registered on the app.

 - The `component:create` event is broadcasted with an object { name, element, params, component }